PetrArchiveIO/.github/profile/README.md

 There are many many Petr stickers.
 This project is an atempt to catalog Petrs and give a way to "rank" which stickers people like most.
 You can see the site [here](https://petrarchive.io).

+The main website is stored on my github page (its still public) because Im broke and if I host it on an Org then I have to pay for Vercel...

 <!--

 **Here are some ideas to get you started:**